Become a Volunteer

 - Information, Garden, and Office volunteers generally require a minimum of 8 hours per month for six months.
 Orientation and training is provided.

 - Docent volunteers require a minimum of 8 hours per month for 2 years, followed by mandatory participation in a series of Master Class training sessions.
-Docent volunteers act as ambassadors for The Huntington, with a longer-term committment.
+Docent volunteers act as ambassadors for The Huntington, with a longer-term commitment.

 Complete an application: